Superforecaster: Effectiveness

 In the Good Judgment Project, "the top forecasters... performed about 30 percent better than the average for intelligence community analysts who could read intercepts and other secret data".

 Training forecasters with specialised techniques may increase forecaster accuracy: in the Good Judgment Project, one group was given training in the "CHAMP" methodology, which appeared to increase forecasting accuracy.

-Superforecasters do not predict the future with perfect accuracy: Bloomberg notes that they made a prediction of 23% for a leave vote in the month of the June 2016 Brexit referendum.
-On the other hand, the BBC notes that they accurately predicted Donald Trump's success in the 2016 Republican Party primaries.
+Due to their focus on probabilities rather than certainties, superforecasters are often misunderstood as having made a forecasting error when an event that they predicted would happen with less than 50% probability ends up happening.
+For example, the BBC notes that they "did not accurately predict Brexit", having made a prediction of 23% for a leave vote in the month of the June 2016 Brexit referendum, but goes on to say that they accurately predicted Donald Trump's success in the 2016 Republican Party primaries.

 Superforecasters also made a number of accurate and important forecasts about the coronavirus pandemic, which "businesses, governments and other institutions" have drawn upon.
 In addition, they have made "accurate predictions about world events like the approval of the United Kingdom’s Brexit vote in 2020, Saudi Arabia’s decision to partially take its national gas company public in 2019, and the status of Russia’s food embargo against some European countries also in 2019".

-Aid agencies are also using superforecasting to determine to the probability of droughts becoming famines, while the Center for a New American Security has described how superforecasters aided them in predicting future Colombian government policy.
+Aid agencies are also using superforecasting to determine the probability of droughts becoming famines, while the Center for a New American Security has described how superforecasters aided them in predicting future Colombian government policy.
 Goldman Sachs drew upon superforecasters' vaccine forecasts during the coronavirus pandemic to inform their analyses.

 The Economist notes that in October 2021, Superforecasters accurately predicted events that occurred in 2022, including "election results in France and Brazil; the lack of a Winter Olympics boycott; the outcome of America's midterm elections, and that global Covid-19 vaccinations would reach 12bn doses in mid-2022".
 However, they did not forecast the emergence of the Omicron variant.
+The following year, The Economist wrote that all eight of the Superforecasters’ predictions for 2023 were correct, including on global GDP growth, Chinese GDP growth, and election results in Nigeria and Turkey.

+In February 2023, Superforecasters made better forecasts than readers of the Financial Times on eight out of nine questions that were resolved at the end of the year.
+In July 2024, the Financial Times reported that Superforecasters "have consistently outperformed financial markets in predicting the Fed's next move".
+In February 2025, the Financial Times reported that "superforecasters continue to have the edge over the futures market in anticipating what the FOMC [Federal Open Market Committee] will do."